React

 };

-• Use named exports for components and other functions/variables/etc. (vs default exports) [1][2]
+* Use **named exports** for components and other functions/variables/etc. (vs default exports) [**\[1\]**](https://react.dev/learn/importing-and-exporting-components#exporting-and-importing-multiple-components-from-the-same-file)[**\[2\]**](https://stackoverflow.com/questions/46913851/why-and-when-to-use-default-export-over-named-exports-in-es6-modules)

-Notes (exports -- named vs default)
+<summary>Notes (exports -- named vs default)</summary>

-Exceptions: page.tsx , layout.tsx (use default)
+Exceptions: `page.tsx` , `layout.tsx` (use default)

-Example (exports -- named vs default)
+<summary>Example (exports -- named vs default)</summary>

 // named export (preferred) (no "default" keyword)